Yainer Diaz Player Props: Astros vs. Rangers

-Yainer Diaz, with a slugging percentage of .382 in his past 10 games -- including one home run -- will be in action for the Houston Astros against the Texas Rangers, with Jon Gray on the hill, July 24 at 8:10 PM ET.
+The Houston Astros and Yainer Diaz (.353 slugging percentage over his past 10 games, including one homer), battle starter Cody Bradford and the Texas Rangers at Minute Maid Park, Tuesday at 8:10 PM ET.

-In his last game, he had two hits (going 2-for-4 with a home run and an RBI) against the Athletics.
+In his last game he had a one-hit performance (1-for-4) against the Rangers.

 Yainer Diaz Game Info & Props vs. the Rangers